 The GCC’s greatest renewable energy advantage lies literally overhead.
 The region receives some of the world’s most intense solar irradiation, making it ideal for large-scale solar projects.
 Countries are capitalising on this natural asset with impressive results.
 The UAE has emerged as a regional leader with projects like the Mohammed bin Rashid Al Maktoub Solar Park in Dubai, one of the world’s largest single-site solar installations.
 Saudi Arabia is developing multiple gigawatt-scale solar farms as part of its Vision 2030 initiative, aiming to generate 50% of its electricity from renewables by 2030.

-What’s particularly remarkable is the cost competitiveness these projects have achieved.
-Recent solar power auctions in the region have recorded some of the lowest prices globally, demonstrating that renewable energy isn’t just environmentally sound, it’s economically viable.
+What is particularly remarkable is the cost competitiveness these projects have achieved.
+Recent solar power auctions across the GCC have recorded some of the lowest prices globally, proving that renewable energy is not only environmentally beneficial but also economically compelling.
+This level of affordability is increasingly attracting international interest and strengthening regional investor relations, positioning the GCC as a credible player in the global renewable energy market.

 Beyond Solar – Building a Diversified Renewable Energy Mix